Guidelines to help us achieve your project goals efficiently.

-First, I'll send you an outline describing what I think the project will require at my hourly rate, based on my experience.
-If the goals of your project are very clear, I will often agree to do the job for a flat fee.
-We'll agree on exactly what I'll deliver to you, before I begin work.
+First, I'll send you an outline describing what the project will cost at my hourly rate, based on my experience.
+If the goals of your project are very clear, I will usually offer to do the job for a flat fee.
+We'll agree on exactly what I'll deliver to you before I begin work.
 One half of our agreed cost is required in advance, as a deposit, before I begin work, with the balance being paid incrementally over the course of the project.
 This deposit is not refundable, if you should cancel the project.
-Finally, no intellectual property transfers to you until I've been completely paid.
-At that point, you own it.
-I have a PayPal account to make this easy, or you can send a check or money order.
-At each "phase" of your project, I will send you an invoice, describing that phase of your project, it's cost, and what remains, in clear detail.
+If we've agreed on a flat fee, you can rest assured that the price will not change during the project, even if we encounter problems.
+I never surprise customers with "cost overruns".

 What do you want as a final product?

 There are generally two kinds of end products I can deliver.
 One would be "media", meaning images and/or animation.
 The other would be the 3D model file itself.
-Most people will want the media, because to use the 3D model file itself requires both (expensive) 3D software, and the expertise to use it.
+Most people will want the media, because to use the 3D model file requires both (expensive) 3D software, and the expertise to use it.

 If you're purchasing 3D models that I build for you from scratch, those models become your property, upon final payment.
 Unless your project is "secret" (i.e. military, or proprietary for manufacturing) I will expect to have your permission to publish some non-orthographic images of them on my site, to add to my publicly-viewable portfolio.
 If you're purchasing a "variant" of a model I already have, customized for your purposes, then I retain my rights to my original model, but will not redistribute any of the proprietary parts created for you.